Simoeis

 Water, or the fight of Achilles against Scamander and Simoeis by Auguste Couder (1819), decoration of the Rotonde d'Apollon in the Palais du Louvre.

 Simoeis or Simois /ˈsɪmoʊᵻs/ (Σιμόεις Simóeis) was a river of the Trojan plain, now called the Dümruk Su (Dümrek Çayı), and the name of its god in Greek mythology.

 River

 The Simoeis was a small river of the ancient Troad, having its source in Mount Ida, or more accurately in Mount Cotylus, which passed by Troy, joined the Scamander River below that city.
 This river is frequently spoken of in the Iliad, and described as a rapid mountain torrent.
 The river is also noted by the ancient geographers Strabo, Ptolemy, Stephanus of Byzantium, Pomponius Mela, and Pliny the Elder.
 Its present course is so altered that it is no longer a tributary of the Scamander, but flows directly into the Hellespont.

+It is mentioned three times in a Latin lesson from Ovid, in Act 3, Scene 1 of William Shakespeare's The Taming of the Shrew.

 Family

 Like other river-gods, Simoeis was the son of Oceanus and Tethys.
 Simoeis had two daughters who were married into the Trojan royal family.
 One daughter, Astyoche, was married to Erichthonius, and the other daughter, Hieromneme was the wife of Assaracus.